toomasv/console-tools/README.md

-live <lit-word or lit-path> ;live editing experiment reminder     ;experiments with reminder history      ;quick selection from console's history (with contextual menu) into notes or caret (click) define       ;adaptation of @rebolek's `what` helper       ;Cosole hot-keys only so far styles       ;play wit console styling options
+live <lit-word or lit-path> ;live editing experiment reminder     ;experiments with reminder history      ;quick selection from console's history (with contextual menu) into notes or caret (click) define       ;adaptation of @rebolek's `where` helper       ;console hot-keys only so far styles       ;play with console styling options
 ```

 Figures and tools can be removed by `console [clear | remove | delete] ['all | '<figure> | '<tool> | object!]`, e.g.